Kds199129/TrollDumper/README.md

 # TrollDumper By BLU3
 TrollDumper a custom is a packet analyzer made in python that is launched from the command line.
-It can be used to analyze network traffic
+It can be used to analyze network traffic.

 # How to use: